quercia-dev/birdclef2025/README.md

 # Abstract
-Mobile and habitat-diverse animal species are valuable indicators of biodiversity change, as shifts in their population dynamics can signal the success or failure of ecological restoration efforts.
+Mobile and habitat-diverse animal species are valuable indicators of biodiversity change, as shifts in their population signal the success or failure of ecological restoration efforts.
 Conducting "on the ground" biodiversity surveys is costly and logistically demanding, so conservation campaigns have opted for autonomous recording units to record audio data in the field.
 Through modern machine learning techniques, these audio samples can be processed and analyzed to better understand the restoration effort's impact on local biodiversity.
 The Cornell Lab of Ornithology has directed a yearly challenge to develop computational methods to process the continuous audio data and identify species across different taxonomic groups.
 The Lab provides labeled data to aid in the classification task: the samples from birdCLEF 2025 were recorded in the Middle Magdalena Valley of Colombia, home to a diverse variety of under-studied species.
 The limited amount of labeled training data among the samples presents a significant challenge for species recognition.
-Moreover, any classifier model must fit within select computational constraints, defined by the Laboratory.
+Moreover, classifier model must fit within select computational constraints, defined by the Laboratory.
 In this study, we compared the effectiveness of different model architectures, building a pipeline that reduces the audio samples to their Mel Spectrograms (Mel) and classifies them.
-We proceed by first exploring the properties of the dataset and segmenting the audios with a clustering algorithm.
-We then tackle the classification task by first studying the performance of different architectures: we study variations of a Convolutional Neural Network (CNN) architecture for their efficiency.
-Finally, we compare our results to a State of The Art model and we attempt to improve its performance through semi-supervised learning.
-We conclude by evaluating our methodology and model performance, and we submit our final model for evaluation on the competition scoreboard.
+We proceeded by first exploring the properties of the dataset and segmenting the audios with a clustering algorithm.
+We then tackled the classification task by first studying the performance of different architectures: we studied variations of a Convolutional Neural Network (CNN) architecture for their efficiency, using EfficientNet as the pretrained model.
+We also quantified the loss of information from filtering the dataset using additional labelling, which we computed using Yamnet, an audio classifier.
+Finally, we compared our results to a State of The Art model and we attempted to improve its performance through semi-supervised learning.
+We concluded our investigation by evaluating our methodology and model performance, and submitting our final models for evaluation on the competition scoreboard.

-# Introduction

-## Description of the Task
+# Description of the Task

-In this project we compared the performance of different architectures at the BirdCLEF2025 Kaggle competition, hosted by the Cornell Lab of Ornithology.
+In this investigation, we compared the performance of different architectures for the BirdCLEF2025 Kaggle competition, hosted by the Cornell Lab of Ornithology.
 In the description of the competition, the following goals are listed:

-(1) Identify species of different taxonomic groups in the Middle Magdalena Valley of Colombia/El Silencio Natural Reserve in soundscape data.
+1) Identify species of different taxonomic groups in the Middle Magdalena Valley of Colombia/El Silencio Natural Reserve in soundscape data.

-(2) Train machine learning models with very limited amounts of training samples for rare and endangered species.
+2) Train machine learning models with very limited amounts of training samples for rare and endangered species.

-(3) Enhance machine learning models with unlabeled data for improving detection/classification.
+3) Enhance machine learning models with unlabeled data for improving detection/classification.

 In practice, the Lab supplies labeled audio clips originating from three different collection of species audio: *iNaturalist*, *Xeno-Canto* and the *Colombian Sound Archive*.
-The audios contained various animal species, ranging from four different classes, Insecta, Amphibia, Mammalia, and Aves.
-In addition to this, a few unlabeled Soundscapes were also provided to be used for unsupervised learning.
+The audios contain various animal species, ranging from four different taxonomy classes: Insecta, Amphibia, Mammalia, and Aves.
+In addition to this, unlabeled Soundscapes are also provided to be used for unsupervised learning.
 The final objective is to develop a model capable of analyzing unseen Soundscapes to accurately detect and classify the species within.

 ## Limitations on the final model

-As defined by the _Cornell Lab of Ornithology_, the final result of the study is a classifier model, in the format of a Jupyter Notebook, complying to the following restrictions:
+As defined by the _Cornell Lab of Ornithology_, the final result of the study is a classifier model, in the format of a Jupyter Notebook that complies with the following restrictions:
 - CPU Notebook: must run in less than 90 minutes.
 - GPU Notebook: disabled (strict limit of 1 minute runtime)
 - Internet access is disabled